kevinsuedmersen/neural_networks_from_scratch/theory/neural_networks_theory.md

 \frac{\partial L}{\partial \textbf{a}^L} \odot \left( f'(\textbf{z}^L) \right)^T
 $$

 This is the equation for the error at the output layer, i.e. BP1.1.
+Notice that we don't need the transpose sign around $\frac{\partial L}{\partial \textbf{a}^L}$, because the derivative of a scalar w.r.t. a vector is already defined as a row vector.

 #### Concrete Example